Category: Finding Deductions

 While this deduction will mainly benefit taxpayers without a state income tax as in: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming – it also gives a larger deduction to any taxpayer who paid more in sales tax than income tax.
 It can also impact any return if the Taxpayer had a large purchase with general sales tax.

 Using Taxslayer you can enter in your information into the program by accessing the Federal > Deductions > Enter Myself > Itemized Deductions > Taxes you Paid > Sales Tax Worksheet.
-You will pull down the drop box and input the state that you reside in, then enter the amount of sales taxes you paid for qualifying large purchases * up to the % of sales tax at your regular rate, then input your state tax rate and local tax rates.
+You will pull down the drop box and input the state that you reside in and the number of days you lived in that state during the tax year, then enter the amount of sales taxes you paid for qualifying large purchases * up to the % of sales tax at your regular rate, then input your state tax rate and local tax rates.
 This will return a value into your Federal return.
 If you have already entered in your State Income Tax, the system will automatically take the higher value of either your state income tax or state & local sales tax.

 *Taxpayers also may add to their estimated tax or the table amount any sales taxes paid on these qualifying purchases: